Clinician Scientist Fellowship (CSF)

 The MRC is proud to collaborate with other funders to offer jointly funded CSF awards.
 These awards offer the prestige of having the relevant organisation co-fund your fellowship and may offer additional opportunities to report on your project, present your work at meetings and for professional networking.

-Applications are invited for the following two jointly funded CSF schemes:
+Applications are invited for the following four jointly funded CSF schemes:

 - The MRC/MND Association Lady Edith Wolfson Fellowships.
 These awards support clinicians wishing to pursue research into the pathogenesis and treatment of motor neuron disease.
 Successful applications will be funded by the MND Association and MRC.
 If you have any queries about the fellowship or your proposed research area, please contact Dr Brian Dickie firstname.lastname@example.org or visit the MND Association website for further information.